HAIRE - Ageing Well festival events

 Healthy Ageing through Innovation in Rural Europe (HAIRE) is a project funded by Interreg 2 Seas and the EU’s European Regional Development Fund.
 Please read more in: Healthy Ageing through Innovation in Rural Europe.

 As part of the Ageing Well in East Sussex 2020 Digital Festival, the HAIRE project ran a series of one-hour events around the themes of healthy ageing.
-You can watch all the video recordings of all the events here.
+You can watch the video recordings of all the events here.

 When we are 64: A guide to a great later life